A microscopic derivation of Gibbs measures for the 1D focusing cubic nonlinear Schr\"{o}dinger equation: Proof of Lemma

 We define $\Sigma := \{(a_k)_{k \in \mathcal{M}} : \vertiii{a} =1\}$.
 Notice that since $\C^m$ is finite dimensional, the unit ball with respect to any norm is compact.
 Let $N_{\eps}$ be a maximal subset of $\Sigma$ satisfying the property

 In other words, any subset of $\Sigma$ strictly containing $N_\eps$ fails to have property \eqref{2.5}.
 Such a set exists and is finite by the compactness of $\Sigma$.
-Any such set must be an $\eps$-net by maximality.
-We have the following bound, whose proof is an adaptation of \cite[Lemma 5.2]{Ver12}. \begin{lem} For $N_\eps \subset \Sigma$ maximal satisfying \eqref{2.5}, we have
+Any such set must be an $\eps$-net of $\Sigma$ by maximality.
+We have the following bound, whose proof is an adaptation of \cite[Lemma 5.2]{Ver12}. \begin{lemma} For $N_\eps \subset \Sigma$ maximal satisfying \eqref{2.5}, we have

-\end{lem} \begin{proof} The result follows from a volume bound.
+\end{lemma} \begin{proof} The result follows from a volume bound.
 Since $N_\eps$ is $\eps$-separated, it follows that $\{B_{\eps/2}(x)\}_{x \in N_\eps}$ are pairwise disjoint.
 Moreover, since $x \in \Sigma$, it follows from the triangle inequality that all such balls lie inside the ball of radius $1+\eps/2$ centred at the origin.
 So

 We also have the following identity

 Combining this with \eqref{2.7} (and using translation invariance), we have